 Sensor fusion is the merging of data from multiple sensors to achieve an outcome that far exceeds using each sensor individually.

-Sensor fusion has strength in aggregate numbers
+Sensor fusion for autonomous driving has strength in aggregate numbers

 All technology has its strengths and weaknesses.
 Individual sensors found in AVs would struggle to work as a standalone system.
 Fusing only the strengths of each sensor, creates high quality overlapping data patterns so the processed data will be as accurate as possible.